-Keep up on all the off-leash news each month!
+Off-leash news for you and your dog each month!
 Please let us know if you have any suggestions for content.
-Ideas can be emailed to email@example.com.
+Ideas can be emailed to firstname.lastname@example.org.
 Thanks for your consideration.

 Get your fill of off-leash news each month!
 Please let us know if you have any suggestions for content.
 Ideas can be emailed to email@example.com.
 Thanks for your consideration.